-Funding for Exploration - Hypothesis Development Awards can be requested for up to a maximum of \$75,000 for direct costs for up to an 18-month performance period, plus indirect costs as appropriate.
+Funding for Exploration - Hypothesis Development Awards can be requested for a maximum of \$75,000 for direct costs for up to an 18-month performance period, plus indirect costs as appropriate.
 Projects requiring lower levels of funding may also be submitted.
 These funds can cover salary, expenses including research supplies, and travel to scientific/technical meetings.
 The amount allotted for travel is \$1,800.
 The nature of the PCRP does not allow for renewal of grants or supplementation of existing grants.
-Depending on the quality and the number of proposals received, the CDMRP expects to allot approximately \$2.5M of the \$85M FY03 PCRP appropriation to fund approximately 20 Exploration - Hypothesis Development Awards.
+The CDMRP expects to allot approximately \$3.5M of the \$85M FY04 PCRP appropriation to fund approximately 30 Exploration - Hypothesis Development Awards.